nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - `includeMedications.medicationSearchFromDate`
   - `includeUncategorisedData.uncategorisedDataSearchPeriod`

+In the event that one of the combinations of parameters are used in a request, an error **MUST** be raised as specified in the error handling table below.
 There are no restrictions on using combinations of top level parameters.

 Examples of queries are available on the [Search examples](accessrecord_structured_development_searchExamples.html) page.